-After installation or replacement of the lens, be sure to perform [CENTER LENS] by pressing and holding the HOME button on the projector cabinet for at least two seconds or by holding the CTL button and pressing the INFO/L-CALIB. button on the remote control.
+After installation or replacement of the lens, be sure to perform [CENTER LENS] by pressing and holding the HOME button on the projector cabinet for at least two seconds.
 Perform [CENTER LENS] also when trouble is found on the lens shift motion.
 Calibration corrects the adjustable lens shift range.
-Also, perform [CENTER LENS] when an error occurs in the lens shift operation. (→ page 22)
+Also, perform [CENTER LENS] when an error occurs in the lens shift operation. ( $\rightarrow$ page 22)